How do you treat the mumps anyway?

 I had the mumps when I was about 7 or 8 years old (gee, that was 40 years ago!).
 I remember waking up, and my mother walking in and exclaimed "Omigosh, you've got the mumps".
 It really ticked me off, because I missed my class Christmas party because of it.

 Lisa, I have read that also (links to autism).
 I have also read of studies, particularly one in Denmark involving thousands of children, which strongly disprove that possible link.
 Those who claim a link say that the preservative used in the vaccines, thimerosol, is the villain.
 I just did some googling and the children in the Danish study were vaccinated with vaccines which did not contain thimerosol.
+I think I recall that vaccines are now being produced without thimerosol, so if there is a link, making sure that a vaccine without thimerosol would seem to be the thing to do.

 They are being produced without it, BUT you have to request thimerosol free vaccines from your doctor.